-This Philippine Martial Art is a flexible, complete fighting system, which can be modified for any style of competition.
+This Philippine Martial Art of Kuntaw is a flexible, complete fighting system, which can be modified for any style of competition.

 Almost no one had heard of Brazilian Jiu Jitsu before the first UFC.
 A leading multi-sport magazine actually ran am article about the Gracie family, back in 1987.
 It said that they, and millions of Brazilians, engaged in no-holds barred fighting, which allowed you to choke out your opponent, or hyperextend his joints.
 When I read the article, I remember thinking Wow!
 That is cool.
 Then I set the magazine aside and forgot about it, until I saw Hoyce Gracie win the Ultimate Fighting Championship.

 Even after he dominated the pro-fighting, it took a long while for the martial arts world to recognize the importance of his family’s art, and even the importance of grappling.
 Many people still believed at that time that a good side kick could stop a wrestler.

 For myself, I have long since changed my opinion and seek to augment my limited grappling skills at every opportunity.

 For about six years now I have been traveling through Asia looking for some obscure martial art, which may have been overlooked by the world, but which would be useful in todays world of mixed martial arts and reality combat.

 Along those same lines, who had ever heard of Muay Thai before 1992?
 I always believed that was a spicy dish made from fried noodles.